|(c) 2007-2011 Derek W. Logue. No part of this website may be used in any way without expressed written consent of the site owner.

 circumstances improve.
 We are at times our own worst enemies.

-growing number of dedicated activists fighting to reform current sex offender legislation.
-Over the years, we have
+but growing number of dedicated activists fighting to reform current sex offender legislation.
+Over the years, we

-accomplished great things with the few that have chosen to stand up, but the more dedicated warriors, the greater
+have accomplished great things with the few that have chosen to stand up, but the more dedicated warriors, the

 You are not alone in this "war on sex offenders."